MoodySeel/Steam-Wishlist-Export/README.md

 A Python script to export your Steam wishlist.

-> :warning: Provided as-is, use at your own risk.
+> ⚠️ Provided as-is, use at your own risk.

 Only tested on Linux.